 I don’t really like following any of the rules of photography.
 I like shooting on full auto rather than manual.
-I like shooting into the light, especially bad light.
+I like shooting into the light, especially poor light.
 I love dark shadows, reflections and shooting through glass.
 I like out-of-focus and I like bad composition.
 I don’t care about camera settings or about using the “right” lens.
 I do like the rule of thirds, sometimes.
 I like covert rather than close and anything goes if the final image is what I want.

 I’ve read about “getting in close” Do you do this?